mmustra/rxjs-poll/README.md

 ## 🔄 How It Works

-The emission(s) passes through until the source completes.
-Once the source completes, polling begins according to your configuration.
+Operator waits for source to complete, before polling can begin according to your configuration.
 Depending on the type: `repeat` mode waits for source to complete before polling again, while `interval` mode polls at fixed intervals, canceling ongoing operations.
 Error handling respects retry settings and consecutive rules.

 ## 📚 Usage Examples